 Save Making your own golden, crunchy sourdough croutons is a simple way to elevate a bowl of French onion soup.
 These croutons provide a beautiful tangy depth of flavor and a satisfying texture that holds up against rich, savory broths.

-Using a few pantry staples like garlic, olive oil, and dried herbs, you can transform plain bread into a gourmet garnish.
+Save Using a few pantry staples like garlic, olive oil, and dried herbs, you can transform plain bread into a gourmet garnish.
 Whether you serve them plain or topped with melted cheese, they are the ultimate finishing touch.

 Ingredients